Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Discussion

 \section{Discussion}

 The results indicate that expertise in visual art does provide an advantage in using generative AI for image generation.
-Artist participants created more faithful copies and more creative imagery, even under the severe time and technological constraints of the experiment, limited to a single generative model in a restricted manner.
-While generative AI has made content creation accessible and fast, the deeper understanding and skills of professionals remain relevant in effectively using these tools as well.
+Artist participants created more accurate copies and more divergent ideas, even under the severe time and technological constraints of the experiment, limited to a single generative model in a restricted manner.
+While generative AI has made content creation accessible and fast, the visual and creative cognitive skills of professionals remain relevant in effectively using these tools as well, painting a more nuanced picture of these evolving practices.
 We see some qualitative evidence for this also within the content of artists' prompts, which were longer and contained more references to the style, genre, or medium of the image; all of which also contributed to better-performing results.
 At the same time, we can exclude that our main results were merely due to differences between the two samples in prompting experience, education level, or fluency in English, as these were controlled and matched for.

-As AI becomes more integrated into the creative sectors, tools, and workflows, the skills defining professional artists and illustrators are changing.
-Traditional skills remain important, but integrating them with technological tools can enhance artistic training and professional work, while also unlocking new possibilities for artistic expression.
-This includes empowering individuals to realize visions that were previously unattainable due to physical or skill limitations.
-Contrasting with artificial (only) intelligence, this potential has recently been referred to as collaborative intelligence among other things \parencite{mollick_co-intelligence_2024}.
+Unexpectedly, we did not find differences in image curation between the two samples that went beyond the fact that the average image created by artists was already performing better due to better prompting.
+We believe that this is due to the variance between the 4 created images being very low, leaving little opportunity for the artist group to demonstrate their skills.
+However, this is a useful insight by itself, suggesting that seed randomness is not a threat to our results.